Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

 ### Rule 1 – Suspicious Parent-Child Process Execution
-Phishing payloads often abuse trusted parent apps like Word or Explorer to silently spawn PowerShell or CertUtil.
-This detection highlights that relationship and flags it early, before the attack progresses.
+Some phishing payloads abuse trusted parent apps like Word or Explorer to silently spawn dangerous tools like PowerShell.
+This rule detects that abuse chain before the attacker can escalate.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-This rule was inspired by phishing incidents where Word or Explorer silently launches PowerShell.
-Since my logs didn’t include a `parent_process` field, I simulated one and filtered for suspicious child processes launched by trusted applications.
-This helped me practise detecting post-exploitation activity by analysing process lineage.
+This detection was based on real attack patterns I’ve studied, where phishing attachments trigger PowerShell from Word or Outlook.
+My log source didn’t include the `parent_process` field, so I simulated it using synthetic test data.
+I then wrote logic to catch trusted parent apps launching suspicious child processes like `powershell.exe`, `cmd.exe`, or `certutil.exe`.
+This helped me understand how process lineage can expose attacker behaviour that would otherwise slip past basic IOC matching.

 **Framework Reference:**
 - **MITRE ATT&CK T1059** – Command and Scripting Interpreter
-- **NIST CSF DE.AE-2**, **NIST 800-61 Step 2.2** – Monitor suspicious process chains
+- **NIST CSF DE.AE-2**, **NIST 800-61 Step 2.2** – Detect abnormal process chains
-- **CIS Control 8.7** – Unexpected command-line execution
+- **CIS Control 8.7** – Alert on unexpected command-line execution

 **Logic Summary:**
-- Simulate `parent_process` field
+- Simulate a `parent_process` column
-- Flag suspicious child processes such as PowerShell or CertUtil
+- Convert process names to lowercase for consistent matching
-- Detect when trusted apps like `explorer.exe` launch them
+- Filter for cases where trusted apps (e.g. `explorer.exe`, `winword.exe`) launch high-risk processes (`powershell.exe`, `certutil.exe`, etc.)

 <details>
 <summary>View Windows Rule 1 Screenshots</summary>